-The mechanical engineering program at Abu Dhabi University has been developed according to the standards of the Accreditation Board for Engineering Technology (ABET).
-This ensures that graduates of the program will be uniquely qualified to design, analyze, and test wideranging solutions for state-of-the-art mechanical systems.
+The mechanical engineering program at Abu Dhabi University has been designed to ensure that it's graduates will be uniquely qualified to design, analyze, and test wideranging solutions for state-of-the-art mechanical systems.
 The program provides mechanical engineering students with the opportunity to learn through a combination of theory and lab work.
 This mix of theory and practical application allows students to think things through and then apply their ideas in a variety of real life situations.
 Students also learn to diagnose problems and develop a variety of solutions.